 During the 90's he became more aware of neu-Ambient with the likes of Future Sound of London, Steve Roach, Robert Rich and Aphex Twin, not to mention a new interest in the Eno's (Brian and Roger).
 So, with the help of advances in computer-based synths he took a great interest in the ambient.

 Amongst Myselves released the new-age styled album "The Sun In The Bottle" in 1999.
-This was followed by the more ambient like "Still Life" in 2001 with "Ultima Thule" radio choosing to use the track "Ship of Dreams" as their new theme music.
+This was followed by the more ambient like "Still Life" in 2001 with "Ultima Thule" radio choosing to use the track “Ship of Dreams” as their theme music.